geeknoid/ModelValidation/README.md

 This project outlines a simple design for effective model validation, aided by a source generator.
 It's main characteristics include:

-* Simple to use with clear semantics
+* Simple to use with clear semantics.

-* Simple to introduce new constraint annotations
+* Simple to introduce new constraint annotations.

-* High-quality diagnostics
+* High-quality diagnostics.

-* Localization-friendly
+* Localization-friendly.

 * Efficient as there are no allocations incurred when validation doesn't encounter errors.

 * AOT-friendly, no reflection involved.

+* Integration with DI for automatic validation of incoming options.

 ## How it works

 * Developer creates a model

-* Developer constrains the allowed value of individual fields/properties of the model using attributes
+* Developer constrains the allowed value of individual fields/properties of the model using attributes.

-* Developer annotates the type with the [MakeValidatable] attribute
+* Developer annotates the type with the [MakeValidatable] attribute.

 * The code generator emits the implementation of the IValidatable interface for the model, which verifies the constraints declared by the developer and returns a detailed diagnostic if there are problems.

 * Developer calls the generated Validate method on the model and inspects the results.

+* The generated validator can be leveraged by dependency injection to ensure that options delivered through DI are automatically validated before being delivered through DI, and that appropriate high-quality diagnostics are delivered to the developer that's trying to load options into DI, either through code or through config.

 ## Gaps